 When do fall term classes begin?
 When can I register?

 Fall term classes began Monday, September 20.
 The fall term schedule was posted in ctcLink on April 17.
 Fall registration opened on May 10.

 About 500 fall classes (roughly one-third of all fall class offerings) offer some on-campus component.
 This includes hybrid classes (taught partly on campus and partly online) as well as fully on-campus classes.
 Over the summer, it's possible that additional fall classes may be moved into formats that offer an on-campus component; however, any changes are dependent on updated guidance the college receives from local, state, and federal health agencies.

 The college is working on a Return to Campus plan that will take place in phases.
 Many student services will be available on campus in fall term, though they may have limited hours and/or staffing.

 What are classes like right now?
-I hear about "online" and "asynchronous" and other kinds of classes -- how do I know what kind of class I'm signing up for?
+Are in-person classes available?
+How do I know what kind of class I'm signing up for?